GeneralProducts/day-of-code/_posts/2018-10-10-how-the-internet-works.md

 If you want to run some logic but not print values onto the page in HTML, the syntax is a `{% raw %}{%{% endraw %}` at the start of the command, and a `{% raw %}%}{% endraw %}` at the end.
 Anything between those characters will be interpreted as a command.
 The code will run, but the result will not be printed to the screen.

 In a while, you are going to query your own ONIX as a data source, but for now we have prepared a bit of sample data for you to use.
-Open lib/sample_book.rb.
-You’ll see some sample data -- the title is War and Peace, the publisher is Snowbooks, and so on.

 ## What you’ve learned

-* TODO
+* How the internet works
+* We are using Jekyll, a static site generator
+* Jekyll will process command tags in HTML